MarinaTrofimovich/Marina_Trofimovich/README.md

 - Optimized a pepiline "CountVectorizer(), TfidfTransformer(), LinearSVC()" using RandomizedSearchCV to reach the most accurate model.

-- Built a client facing API using Flask.
+- Developed a client facing API using Flask.

-- The accuracy on customer's data is 95.5%.
+- The accuracy on customer's data is about 95.5%.

 ## Tools